mcoughlin/kp84/README.md

 This can be hard sometimes due to the limited field of view (4x4 arcmin)
 - If too faint, then turn on `--doStack --nimages 5`
 - If do not turn on `--doSaveImages`, then the `science.fits` file will be deleted after photometric reduction.
-- If turn on `--doMakeMovie`, the script will make a movie of the indivisual frames (arranged by time of observation).
+- If turn on `doMakeMovie`, the script will make a movie of the indivisual frames (arranged by time of observation).
+Similarly, turn on `doMakeMovieRef` if you also want to make a movie for the reference star.
 This can be very helpful if you'd like to examine if the choice of aperture size is appropriate.

 ### `kp84_download.py`
 `python kp84_download.py`